Willie Davis (baseball): Career

 As a youngster, Davis moved to Los Angeles, where he was a three-sport standout in baseball, basketball, and track and field at Theodore Roosevelt High School.
 He once ran a 9.5-second 100-yard dash, and set a city record in the long jump of 25 feet 5 inches (7.75 m).
 Discovered by the Dodgers scout, Kenny Myers, Davis signed with the ballclub upon graduating from Roosevelt in 1958.

 Davis played his first game with the Los Angeles Dodgers in 1960.
 The following season he replaced the former All-Star Duke Snider in center field, where Davis stayed for 13 years.
 Widely considered to be one of the fastest baseball players of the 1960s, Davis had 20 or more stolen bases in eleven consecutive seasons, with a career-high 42 in 1964.
 Along with Maury Wills, Davis provided footspeed at the top of Dodgers' lineup.
 In 1962, these two players "set the table" for teammate Tommy Davis to lead the National League with 153 runs batted in (RBI), a Los Angeles Dodgers single-season record.
 Willie Davis, along with Maury Wills, was a key part of the Dodgers' National League titles in 1963, 1965, and 1966.

 In 1962, Davis batted .285 with 85 runs batted in, posting career highs in home runs (21), runs (103), and hits (171).
 In that same season, Davis and Wills set a National League record for stolen bases by two teammates in season with 136 (Wills with 104 and Davis with 32).
 1962 was the first of two seasons that Davis would lead the National League in triples.
 It was the first of two seasons that he would tally double-figure totals in doubles, triples, home runs, and stolen bases.

 Davis was a part of two World Series championship teams, in 1963 and 1965.
 In the 1963 World Series He knocked in the game winning run with a 1st inning 2 run double in game 2 and in game 4 the game that clinched the World Series, he hit the game winning RBI with a Sacrifice Fly in the 7th Inning.
-In the 1965 World Series, Davis set a record (since broken) of three stolen bases (including one during which he stumbled and fell, the pitcher hesitated throwing to first base, and Davis literally crawled into second base safely) in a single game.
+In the 1965 World Series, Davis set a record (since broken) of three stolen bases in a single game -- including one during which he stumbled and fell, the pitcher hesitated throwing to first base, and Davis literally crawled to second base safely.